 What is a Transom Window?

 A transom window is a rectangular, angled or fan-shaped horizontal accent window above or below another window or door.
-Since they are mainly added for appearance, they are very commonly seen about front doors or large windows on the front of the house.
-Transom windows are good for ventilation and for bringing additional light into a space as well as enhance the appearance of your home as a whole, if they are installed above or on the sides of your door they are referred to as a transom door window.
+Since they are mainly added for appearance, they are usually installed above front doors or large windows on the front of a house to boost curb appeal.
+Transom windows are great for bringing additional light into entryways as well as enhancing the appearance of your home as a whole, if they are installed above or on the sides of your door they are referred to as a transom door window.

-After being utilized in certain spaces where a sophisticated shape or particular style door came together with another oblique architectural feature, transoms began to grow in popularity.
+After being utilized in certain spaces where a sophisticated shape or particular style door came together with another oblique architectural feature, transom windows began to grow in popularity.
 They often serve as a conduit between a door and the eaves overhead.

-Traditionally, transom windows are widely known as being shaped like a fan.
+Traditionally, exterior and interior transom windows are widely known as being shaped like a fan.
 They’re often beautifully showcased in custom Mediterranean style homes.
-Not only are they a visual feast to look at, but also let you see more of the beautiful scenery just outside.
+Not only are they a visual feast to look at, but also let you see more of the beautiful scenery just outside your home.

 Architects will generally tell you that transom windows are very purposeful in dividing the framing of a window from the framing of a door.
-While this is certainly true, they’re also works of art from a modern point of view.
+While this is certainly true, they are also works of art from a modern point of view.

 Still, in most cases transom windows are primarily decorative.
 Transoms are often seen in Craftsman style homes.
 Structurally speaking, they’re not necessary.
 But, from a visual design perspective, they make the house a home and add to the overall ambiance of the space.